 Top-paying cashback sites

-Don't think all cashback sites pay the same.
-When we checked in February 2023, we found big differences, for example, up to £52.50 vs up to £106.25 on Vodafone mobile deals and up to 7.5% vs up to 15% on Accor Live Limitless hotels.
+Don't think that all cashback sites pay the same.
+When we checked in September 2024, we found big differences – for example, up to £37.50 vs up to £69.70 on Vodafone Sim-only contracts, and 1.5% vs up to 12.75% at The Fragrance Shop – but remember that rates can and do change very frequently, so always double check before buying.

 Site | Key details | MSE analysis |